-For nearly 20 years the Kima Trophy has represented a landmark event for skyrunners thanks to the challenging highly technical 52 km course over seven passes counting a massive 8,400m of ascent and descent.
+For over 20 years the Kima Trophy has represented a landmark event for skyrunners thanks to the challenging highly technical 52 km course over seven passes counting a massive 4,200m vertical climb.
 Moraine, snowfields and exposed crests feature largely on the course, with fixed ropes for safety at key points.

-As the fourth race on the Skyrunner® Ultra Series, the event promises to host the best field ever with some of the world’s top runners competing.
+As the second race on the new Sky Extreme Series, the event promises to host the best field ever with some of the world’s top runners competing.

 A skyrunning icon, Kima Trophy is described by record holder Kilian Jornet as “the most spectacular race in the world”.